-Attorney Ryan Fisher is a partner in the firm.
-He has been a trial attorney for 30 years limiting his practice to plaintiff personal injury litigation including product liability and malpractice.
+Attorney Ryan Fisher is a partner at Lowe Eklund Wakefield.
+He has been a trial attorney for 30 years, limiting his practice to plaintiff personal injury litigation in the areas of product liability and malpractice.
 He has tried cases throughout Ohio in both state and federal courts and has successfully argued before the Ohio Supreme Court.

 Ryan was appointed by the Ohio Supreme Court and served on the Board of Commissioners on the Unauthorized Practice of Law.
 He serves on the oversight board for the Cuyahoga Metropolitan Bar association.
 Ryan has received the highest rating from his peers for ethics and ability (A-V), and is a member of the American Association for Justice (AAJ), Ohio Association for Justice (OAJ), Cleveland Academy of Trial Attorneys (CATA) and the Cleveland Metropolitan Bar Association (CMBA).
 Ryan is married with two children and lives in Chagrin Falls, Ohio.

 AV Rating, Highest Rating Award for Legal Ability and General Ethical Standards, by Martindale-Hubbell.
 Super Lawyers annually since 2012.
 Best Lawyers In America.
 AVVO Rating 10/10.
 National Trial Lawyers Top 100 Lawyers.
 Top Attorneys In Ohio.
 Multi-Million Dollar Advocates Forum.

 A couple riding a three-wheeled motorcycle T-boned a vehicle whose driver failed to stop at a stop resulting in horrible crash causing severe orthopedic injuries and a traumatic brain injury to the motorcycle’s driver and passenger.
 The case was resolved for several million dollars.